coinwink/Coinwink/README.md

 [Coinwink](https://coinwink.com) was first built as a Wordpress web-app in 2016, and even now (2020) it continues to run on the same stack.

 While it is tempting to switch to Laravel + Vue, the current Wordpress + jQuery stack runs great.
-It is fast and has some good ways for further optimization.
-Also, it is easy to maintain and update.
+It is fast, simple and secure, easy to maintain and update.

-Only the front-end and user accounts (25k+) are on Wordpress.
+Only the user accounts (more than 30k) are on Wordpress, and the app uses WP MySQL queries.
 The backend scripts, responsible for alerts delivery, are independent PHP files.

+The front-end is a custom-made web-app layout, based on jQuery.

+Right now the whole app code is very monolithic.
+In the future, the idea is to make the code more modular, and maybe start using Wordpress plugins/templates system for optional and/or community developed features and themes.

+There is also an idea to make Coinwink front-end without jQuery.
+The modern JavaScript is already great and getting better with each year, so in the future Coinwink's frontend can run on vanilla JS.

-This repository includes all of the Coinwink app's source code, minus the payments module and a captcha plugin.
+This repository includes all of the latest Coinwink app's source code, including the Matrix theme.
+The payments module and the captcha plugin are not part of this repository because they are not required for individual Coinwink use.

 <br>